belgren/Minesweeper/README.md

 # Minesweeper
-My implementation of Minesweeper game using JavaScript, HTML and CSS
+My implementation of the Minesweeper game using JavaScript, HTML and CSS